clk11/Winforms-Passwords-Generator/README.md

 # Parameterized Password Generator

-This repository hosts a WinForms application written in C#, designed for generating customized passwords based on specific criteria such as minimum and maximum counts of alphabetic characters, numeric digits, special characters, and optional separators.
+This repository hosts a WinForms application written in C#, designed for generating customized passwords based on specific criteria such as minimum and maximum counts of alphabetic characters, numeric digits, special characters, length of the passwords, and optional separators.

 ## Overview